 Lockers are an important part of settling in at school.
-This year, we are excited about the new construction and looking forward to the delivery of these new lockers, which have been delayed.
-Therefore, students will be assigned lockers when they are installed.
 Students may personalize their lockers only on the inside and only with pictures and decorations appropriate to a Yeshiva environment.
 Please be sure that your locker is closed at all times.
 Fire codes require that passageways must always remain clear.
 Please do not leave books or school bags in the hallways or classrooms.
 Any bag not inside a locker will be confiscated.